proenterprise/yeenvoice/docs/settings.rst

 Localization
 """"""""""""

-The Localization page is the place to customize a bunch of settings that make your Invoice Ninja account feel like home.
+The Localization page is the place to customize a bunch of settings that make your Yeenvoice account feel like home.

 - **Currency**: Select your default currency from the list of approximately 50 available currencies.
 - **Language**: Select your default language from the list of approximately 20 available languages.